steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 ### PASS Elastic Container Registry (ECR)
 ECR is a fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
-It's leveraged in the PASS Application Architecture by giving a private repository images for PASS Core, PASS UI, Data Loaders, Deposit Services, and Notification Services.
+It's leveraged in the PASS Application Architecture by giving a private repository to store the released Docker images for PASS Core, PASS UI, Data Loaders, Deposit Services, and Notification Services.

 ### SQS Queues
-SQS publication queue serves as a decoupling mechanism between the PASS Core and Deposit Services.
+SQS publication queue serves as a decoupling mechanism between the PASS Core and Deposit and Notification Services.
 Submissions are processed asynchronously, resulting in a system that remains responsive and efficient.
 There are three queues that are used by the overall PASS environment: `deposit`, `submission`, and `submission-event`.

 ### S3
+PASS uses S3 for configuration, deployment, and file storage.
 PASS Core uses Amazon S3 to store submission-related documents and metadata.
 The OCFL is employed to organize these files, providing options for local disk storage or S3 bucket retention.
 The configuration of the File Service in PASS Core is done through environment variables that are set in the Systems Manager parameter store.